kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/02_Setting_up.md

 </html>
 ```

-Depending on how we named our project, the embedded `js` file has a different name.
-So, if you're working in a project named `followingAlong`, make sure to embed `followingAlong.js`.
-Thanks to the Gradle plugin, all of our code and dependencies will be bundled up into this single JavaScript artifact that bears the same name as our project.
+As you can see, we're embedding a JavaScript file called `confexplorer.js`.
+This is because the Kotlin/JS Gradle plugin will bundle all of our code and its dependencies into a single JavaScript file, which has the same name as our project.
+(That also means that if you're working in a project you've named `followingAlong`, you need to make sure to embed `followingAlong.js` instead.)

 Now, before we write a proper "Hello, World" with actual markup, we start with a very simple and visual example – a solid colored page.
 This is just to verify that what we're building is actually reaching the browser and executes fine.
 For this, we have the file `src/main/kotlin/Main.kt`, filled with the following code snippet: